Part 6: Using Terrain, Chains, and Constellations

 4. Click Generate....

-5. You could use this report to schedule times during the next 24 hours, during which time you will have windows of opportunity to transmit test team's location to the base team.
+You could use this report to view the windows of opportunity you'll have to transmit the test team's location to the base team in Morton.

 Viewing the accesses in the 3D Graphics window

-You can view the complete chain access in the 3D Graphics window.
+You can view a complete chain access in the 3D Graphics window directly from the Complete Chain Access report.

 Your view will be different than the one shown, but it will be similar.
 You can see the downlink accesses from at least four GPS satellites to the test team.
 Next, you can see the uplink from the test team to the CubeSat satellite.
 Finally you can see the downlink from the CubeSat satellite to Morton.